Indrani Mukerjea at JJ: Hinduja says 'drug overdose'; Kalina says no

-Following various protocols, JJ dean sends urine samples to two labs.
+Following various protocols, JJ Hospital dean sends urine samples of prime accused in the Sheena Bora murder case after her alleged suicide attempt to two labs.
 They send contradicting reports

 Even as officials at JJ Hospital on Saturday said Indrani Mukerjea, prime accused in the Sheena Bora murder case, was in a critical condition, a debate is on across city laboratories over the findings of tests done on her blood and urine samples.

 A photograph of Indrani with husband Peter Mukerjea

 Indrani, who is in judicial custody at the Byculla Women’s Hospital, was admitted to the hospital on Friday afternoon.
 Jail authorities said she had woken up that morning complaining of dizziness and though she was given medication, her health kept deteriorating.
 Sources at the hospital said, on Saturday, her condition had improved and she had opened her eyes, moved her fingers and legs.